New iPhone To Have Tap to Wake, Attention Detection, and Virtual Home Button, Says Report

 I care less about how this impacts unlocking the phone... what's more important is how they'll handle Apple Pay if there's no fingerprint scanner.

-Volume versus the bleeding edge (Score:3)
+Volume versus the bleeding edge (Score:5, Insightful)

 One of the things that people forget when they complain that the iPhone isn't always on the bleeding edge is the supply chain issues.
 It's not that Apple cannot make a bleeding edge phone that works great.
 The "problem" they have is that they sell 200 million phones a year.
 So any feature they add to the iPhone they have to be able to source potentially 200 million copies of that hardware.
 For bleeding edge stuff that's often just not possible.
 That's not to say Apple couldn't be more aggressive than they have been but just remember the supply chain issues when you sell that many of any product.